LailaHussain/A-Data-Science-Blog-Post-Stack-Overflow-Data-2017-Survey/README.md

 3- Which FormalEducation has the highest CareerSatisfaction? <br>

 ## File Descriptions
-There are two files for dataset as Udacity provided in the Data Since
+There are two csv files for dataset as Udacity provided in the Data Scientist Nanodegree.
+This is [Stack Overflow Developer Survey, 2017](https://www.kaggle.com/stackoverflow/so-survey-2017#survey_results_public.csv).
+There is one jupyter notebook file for analysis.

-I used [Stack Overflow Developer Survey, 2017](https://www.kaggle.com/stackoverflow/so-survey-2017#survey_results_public.csv) dataset as Udacity provided.
-There are two files( survey_results_public.csv, survey_results_schema.csv )
+## Results
+The main findings of the code can be found at the post available here.

+## Licensing, Authors, Acknowledgements
+Many Thanks for Stack OverFlow for given this dataset availabel.
+I found the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017#survey_results_public.csv).
+These Data is directly taken from [StackOverflow](https://insights.stackoverflow.com/survey/) and licensed under the [ODbL license](https://opendatacommons.org/licenses/odbl/1.0/).